In the west of Corte/Corsica

 Somewhere on the southern part of the GR20

-There is little that can be called comfortable.
+There’s very little that can be called comfortable.
 You’ll sleep in a tent, if you choose not to sleep in a shared room at one of the camping sites that has to be booked in advance.

 Climbs tend to be very exhausting, quite risky at times too.

-2. My tour in summer ’18
+2. Tour in summer ’18

 A trip with the meter-gauge railway from Bastia to Vizzavona (or further to the capital Ajaccio) is an adventure in its own right, so even if you are not planning to make a several days hike I would highly recommend to make a train ride with the U Trinighellu at least.